Devansh-Shah-5400/discord-bot-js/README.md

-## Discord Bot Greeter
+## Create Your Own Discord Bot

-This is a simple code example on how to start your own Discord bot.
+This is a simple code example on how to start your own Discord bot and How I created my own.

-If you just have stumbled to the Git repo directly and no idea how this is being setup, please read my full guide [here](https://medium.com/davao-js/2019-tutorial-creating-your-first-simple-discord-bot-47fc836a170b).
+If you just have stumbled to the Git repo directly and no idea how this is being setup, please read the full guide from where I learnt [here](https://medium.com/davao-js/2019-tutorial-creating-your-first-simple-discord-bot-47fc836a170b).

 ## Prerequisites